tkhamez/neucore/doc/Documentation.md

 * An [ESI](http://esi.evetech.net) proxy for all characters and their tokens, optionally available for apps, compatible with the ESI OpenAPI definition file.
 See also [api-examples](api-examples).
 * Service registration via [plugins](https://github.com/tkhamez/neucore-plugin).
+* Configurable rate limits for request to the backend.
 * CLI commands for data updates from ESI.
 * Mobile-friendly.